WICG/view-transitions/debugging_overflow_on_images.md

 # Solution

 If overridng the `overflow` property to `visible` is not intentional, inspect the CSS applied to the element via [devtools](https://developer.chrome.com/docs/devtools/css/#view).
-This should allow you to identify the CSS declaration whih is overriding the `overflow` property to `visible` and update it.
-Note that another common pattern that can update the `overflow` property is:
+This should allow you to identify the CSS declaration which is overriding the `overflow` property to `visible` and update it to `clip` via an additional style sheet rule such as `#myImage { overflow:clip; }`.
+Note that another common pattern that can inadvertently cause `overflow` to be `visible` is:

 ```css
 img {